ekoontz/menard/README.md

 = transitive sentences =

+years see her
+companies see times
+numbers see dogs
+parts see puppies
+rooms see women
+people see companies
+worlds see months
-Antonio sees Antonio
+families see Antonio
+hands see Antonia
+hands see states

+= reflexive sentences =

 I see myself
-women see questions
+I see myself
-Antonio sees Antonio
+he sees himself
-works see Antonia
+I see myself
+it sees itself
 Antonia sees herself
+it sees itself
 she sees herself
-groups see ways
-places see her
-Antonia sees Antonia

-= reflexive sentences =

-women see themselves
-Antonia sees Antonia
-Antonio sees himself
-Antonio sees Antonio
 it sees itself
-I see myself
-Antonia sees herself
-he sees himself
-Antonia sees Antonia
 Antonio sees himself

 = 'long' sentences =

-the small moneys see the tall words the tall weeks see the tall facts the tall word sees a tall question a tall man sees the small businesses a tall name sees the small governments the small week sees the tall work the tall puppies see the tall jobs the tall governments see a small money the small cases see the small works the small rooms see the tall book
+the lot that is gives the month I am the government that looks gets the strong times the puppy that areas are is a small money the weeks that things call became the year problems do the waters that words take are the military names the system that became talks a local money the places that think help the ways that live the hand months feel lives a better life the systems that came move the true lots a mother eyes work shows the lot that countries have

 Parsing:
 ===

-[np  .the *groups]
+[s  .puppies *seem], [s-slash  .puppies *seem]
+[s  .books *are], [s  .books *are], [s  .books *are], [s-slash  .books *are], [s-slash  .books *are], [s-slash  .books *are] [s  .states *say], [s-slash  .states *say]
-[np  .the *stories]
+[np  .the *rights]
-[np  .a *thing]
+[np  .a *world]
-[s  .days *sleep]
-[s  .books *sleep]
-[s  .studies *see]
+[np  .the *family]
+[s  .areas *look], [s-slash  .areas *look]
-[np  .the *life]
+[np  .the *student]
+[s  .hands *come], [s  .hands *come]
-[np  .a *mother]
+[np  .the *number]
-[s  .cats *sleep]
-[s  .problems *see]
 10
 babylon.english=>
 ```